angular-experts-io/modern-angular-workshop/exercise-component/README.md

 11. Create new `filteredProducts` as a `computed` signal which is going to filter the `products` signal based on the `query` signal by checking if the product `name` includes the `query` (use `toLowerCase` to make it case-insensitive), if `products` are `undefined`, just return `undefined`
 12. Use filtered products in the `@for` control flow statement instead of the `products` signal and verify that everything works as expected in the running app, we should be able to filter the list of products based on the query
 13. Add `<mat-hint>` in the `<mat-form-field>` to display the number of **filtered products / total available products**, multiple approaches are possible, does it make sense to wrap it with additional `@if` block? and if so why?
+14. (Optional) Rework query input binding with native attribute and event binding to remove the need for `ngModel` directive, what are the advantages of this approach?

 ## Congratulations!
 ### You have successfully finished the exercise!